-Internal circuit components are extremely sensitive to electrostatic discharge.
+Internal circuit card components are extremely sensitive to electrostatic discharge.
 Prior to handling or touching internal circuitry, discharge any static buildup on your person.
-To discharge yourself, touch a grounded metal object such as conduit or an earth-grounded enclosure.
+To discharge yourself, touch a grounded metal object such as conduit or an earth grounded metal enclosure.

-Use of this instrument, the E-Mon D-Mon Class 3200 meter, in a manner inconsistent with this manual or not specified by the manufacturer in writing, can cause permanent damage to the unit and/or serious injury to the operator.
+Use of this instrument, the E-Mon D-Mon Class 3400, in a manner inconsistent with this manual or not specified by the manufacturer in writing, can cause permanent damage to the unit and/or serious injury to the operator.
 The protection and safety features provided by this equipment may become impaired or otherwise compromised.

-NOTE: If any trouble arises during the installation or functional verification operations, do not immediately remove the unit.
-Before removing the unit, contact E-Mon's technical support and/or engineering department at (800) 334-3666.
-E-Mon's technical department will assist you in detailed troubleshooting of the Class 3200 meter installation and assist you in getting the unit operating correctly.
+NOTE: If any trouble arises during installation or functional verification operations, do not immediately remove unit.
+Before removing the unit, contact E-Mon's technical support department at (800) 334-3666.
+E-Mon's technical department will assist you in detailed troubleshooting of the Class 3400 installation and assist you in getting the unit operating correctly.